project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w1/README.md

 For a full guide on manufacturing flow, please see [Guide for writing manufacturing data on NXP devices](../../../../../docs/guides/nxp_manufacturing_flow.md).

-<a name="flashing"></a>

 ## Flashing

-Two images must be written to the board: one for the host (CM33) and one for the NBU (CM3).
+Two images must be written to the board: one for the host (CM33) and one for the `NBU` (CM3).

-The image needed on the host side is the one generated in `out/debug/` while the one needed on the NBU side can be found in the downloaded NXP-SDK package at path -	`middleware\wireless\ieee-802.15.4\bin\k32w1\k32w1_nbu_ble_15_4_dyn_matter_$version.sb3`.
+The image needed on the host side is the one generated in `out/debug/` while the one needed on the `NBU` side can be found in the downloaded NXP-SDK package at path -	`middleware\wireless\ieee-802.15.4\bin\k32w1\k32w1_nbu_ble_15_4_dyn_matter_$version.sb3`.

-<a name="flashing-the-nbu-image"></a>

-### Flashing the NBU image
+### Flashing the `NBU` image

-NBU image should be written only when a new NXP-SDK is released.
+`NBU` image should be written only when a new NXP-SDK is released.

-[K32W148 board quick start guide](https://www.nxp.com/document/guide/getting-started-with-the-k32w148-development-platform:GS-K32W148EVK) can be used for updating the NBU/radio core:
+[K32W148 board quick start guide](https://www.nxp.com/document/guide/getting-started-with-the-k32w148-development-platform:GS-K32W148EVK) can be used for updating the `NBU/radio` core:
-- Section 2.4 – Get Software – install SPSDK (Secure Provisioning Command Line Tool)
+- Section 2.5 – Get Software – install `SPSDK` (Secure Provisioning Command Line Tool)
-- Section 3.3 – Updating NBU for Wireless examples - use the corresponding .sb3 file found in the SDK package at path `middleware\wireless\ieee-802.15.4\bin\k32w1\`
+- Section 3.3 – Updating `NBU` for Wireless examples - use the corresponding `.sb3` file found in the SDK package at path `middleware\wireless\ieee-802.15.4\bin\k32w1\`

-<a name="flashing-the-host-image"></a>

 ### Flashing the host image